bonigarcia/selenium-jupiter/README.md

 When the Selenium-Jupiter server is up and running, it acts as a regular Selenium Server for Docker browsers (Chrome, Firefox,.
 Opera, Android), and its URL can be used in tests using regular Selenium's ``RemoteWebDriver`` objects.

+## Documentation

+You can find more features, details, and examples on the [Selenium-Jupiter user guide].

 ## Help

 If you have questions on how to use *Selenium-Jupiter* properly with a special configuration or suchlike, please consider asking a question on [Stack Overflow] and tag it with  *selenium-jupiter*.